 - They show curiosity rather than fear when you enter the room

-7 Proven Steps: How to Socialize a Scared Cat (2025 Guide)
+How to Socialize a Scared Cat in 7 Safe Steps

-These seven steps are the protocol I followed with Oliver, the protocol I teach in the clinic when coaching adopters, and the sequence that consistently produces trust in cats whose fear responses range from mild shyness to severe trauma history.
+These seven steps are the protocol I followed with Oliver, the protocol I teach in the clinic when coaching adopters, and a sequence that can help many fearful cats build trust over time in cats whose fear responses range from mild shyness to severe trauma history.

 The first step in how to socialize a scared cat requires resisting every instinct you have as a person who loves animals: you are going to enter the Safe Room and completely ignore the cat.